Abtint/DEG-Analysis/README.md

 ## Clone the repository

-Choose any method below, then switch into the project folder:
+Choose any method below.
+Then, switch into the project folder:

 ```bash
 # HTTPS